hellofromusama/hellofromusama/README.md

 ### Hi there, I'm Usama Javed 👋

-## I'm a FrontEnd Developer and Learner!
+## I'm a Full stack Developer and eager Learner!

 - 🌱 I’m currentlly a Node.Js Developer.
 - 👯 I’m looking to collaborate with other content creators